jak3/jak3.github.io/mica/enote/en/2017-05-29-grandevia.md

 * Soybean has more proteins than parmigiano
 * Legumes raise HDL levels, you must eat them at least 2 or 4 times a week
 * Raw rice and lentils is a balance dish
-* Use malts and almond/hazelnut/sesame cremes together
+* Use malts and almond/hazelnut/sesame cremes together.
+Malts have high glycemia index but do not have fructose.
+Eat them with healthy fat as almon/hazelnut/sesame cremes decrease glucose absorption time.
+It useful eat them with legumes also.
 * Daily salt upper bound: 2,4g
 * Do not give sugar (in every form) to babies until 2 years old.
 White sugar if possible NEVER.